top of page

 - The basement membrane of hair follicle stem cells is a muscle cell niche

-We have revealed that stem cells in the hair follicle secrete nephronectin (NPNT) in the underlying basement membrane, which promotes the maturation of arrector pili muscle precursors and their attachment to the hair follicle bulge region (Fujiwara et al., Cell 2011).
+We have revealed that stem cells in the hair follicle secrete an ECM protein nephronectin (NPNT) in the underlying basement membrane, which promotes the maturation of arrector pili muscle precursors and their attachment to the hair follicle bulge (Fujiwara et al., Cell 2011).

 - Mapping the molecular and structural specialization of the skin basement membrane for inter-tissue interactions

 We have generated the Skin ECM Atlas and revealed that basement membrane composition and architecture are exquisitely specialized for distinct inter-tissue interactions.
-The epithelial stem cell–fibroblast interface creates asymmetrically organised side-specific heterogeneity in the basement membrane, which is defined by the newly characterised interface, hook and mesh basement membranes.
-Stem cell-derived laminin alpha5 in this interface is required for the stem cell-fibroblast interactions and the temporal regulation of the hair follicle regeneration cycle (Tsutsui et al., Nat Commun 2021).
+The epithelial stem cell–fibroblast interface creates side-specific heterogeneity in the basement membrane, which is defined by the newly characterised interface, hook and mesh basement membranes.
+Stem cell-derived laminin alpha5 in this interface is required for the temporal regulation of the hair follicle regeneration cycle (Tsutsui et al., Nat Commun 2021).

 - Stem cells act as a niche